Two Kissacks emigrate to Canada in 1904

 It appears that Wilfred, being single at the time, was able to remain year-round in Bluff Creek, working to establish residency and meet clearing and building requirements for the homestead qualifications, while James Henry, needing a source of income to save monies to bring Mary and the three children to their new home in Canada as soon as possible opted to continue employment at this still developing inland port on Lake Manitoba - "The Landing".

-While employed at The Landing, James Henry recognized that in order to provide for the arrival of his family without too much delay, he would need a continuing employment income and opted to work there during the active season at the port, planning on discharging his obligations for homesteading property at Bluff Creek during the off season.
+While employed at The Landing, James Henry recognised that in order to provide for the arrival of his family without too much delay, he would need a continuing employment income and opted to work there during the active season at the port, planning on discharging his obligations for homesteading property at Bluff Creek during the off season.
 The first period in the new country was trying, but during that time, James Henry built a small house at The Landing to accommodate Mary and the children on their arrival.

 Commuting between The Landing and Bluff Creek was a major task - nearly fifty miles, no roads, just trails through bush and marshlands behind an ox-cart or with horse and buggy in the summer and cutter in the winter.
 This could take several days depending on the weather and the supplies being transported, but James Henry met the initial requirements there, clearing the specified acreages and building a 12' x 20' log house on the Bluff Creek property while still employed at The Landing.